How to Prune Hydrangeas

 - Typically, only a trimming is needed to maintain shape, size, and a healthy plant by cutting out dead, diseased, or broken branches.
 Otherwise, harsh pruning should be avoided.

-- Trimming should be done immediately after flowering stops in summer, but no later than August 1.
+- Trimming should be done immediately after flowering stops in summer.
 Do not prune in fall, winter, or spring or you could be cutting off new buds.

 - Tip-pruning the branches as leaves emerge in spring can encourage multiple, smaller flower heads rather than fewer larger flower heads.